-Student Learning Survey: Students who Agree/

-"I continue to get better at Strongly Agree

-writing"

-All Students 79% 58%

-Students with Indigenous Ancestry 26% 64%

-Students with Diverse Needs Data unavailable Data unavailable
+Student Learning Survey: "I continue to get better at writing" Students who Agree/ Strongly Agree All Students 79% 58% Students with Indigenous Ancestry 26% 64% Students with Diverse Needs Data unavailable Data unavailable

 When comparing the data from the reading comprehension and writing sections of the Foundation Skills Assessments to the student self-reporting data contained in the Student Learning Surveys, any gaps in student achievement versus student perception invite further exploration.
 In other words, do students believe they are getting better at reading and writing, and does the student achievement data indicate this?
 Finally, does the student participation rate reflect a broad enough range of learners to be considered as a reliable measure of all grade 7 learners?